Sam Woo Restaurant: History

-The first delicatessen was opened in 1979 by an elderly immigrant from Hong Kong in the Los Angeles Chinatown and later spread to other locations in California, including Monterey Park and Alhambra.
-The first Sam Woo has since relocated to a newer building within Chinatown to include a restaurant and delicatessen.
+The first delicatessen was opened in 1979 in the Los Angeles Chinatown.
+It later spread to other locations in California, including Monterey Park and Alhambra.

 Two other locations in the San Gabriel Valley opened only to later change hands or close.
-One restaurant opened in Montebello, which was renamed to "A-1" (now closed) when an employee purchased it from the Sam Woo owners (though the menu remains the same).
-In 2004 a Sam Woo also opened in the suburb of Covina, California, but it failed the following year and was replaced by a similar family-style restaurant.
+One restaurant opened in Montebello, which was renamed to "A-1" (now closed) when an employee purchased it from the Sam Woo owners.
+In 2004, a Sam Woo also opened in the suburb of Covina, California, but it failed the following year.